Ganon's Castle Walkthrough

 - In the first half, you fight without the Master Sword.

-- Use Biggoron's Sword for the highest damage, or the Megaton Hammer as a solid alternative.
+- Use Biggoron's Sword or Megaton Hammer for damage.

 Retrieve the Master Sword in the Second Half